CarmenSoftware-organization/cmobile/docs/carmen_prd_comprehensive.md

 **Components:**
 - Module cards with clear, consistent naming:
-  - "Good Receive Note" for receiving workflows
+  - "Receiving" for receiving workflows
   - "PR Approval" for purchase request approvals
   - "SR Approval" for store requisition approvals (updated from "Store Requisition" for better clarity and consistency)
   - "Physical Count" for inventory counting